MailTape/MailTape/src/content/episodes/2026-06-10-eric_angelo_bessel.md

 image: https://mailta.pe/img/fbPic611.png
 alignY: ""
 ---
-This Sunday morning we welcome Eric Angelo Bessel to MailTape.
-Based in Portland,
+This Sunday we welcome Eric Angelo Bessel to MailTape for a meditative morning.
+Based in Portland, the composer joins us just after the release of his album, Mirror at Night (as well as the most recent release of the album's B-Sides !)

 # Guest's selection